jrheard/blog/python/caesar.md

 ASCII, and Using Numbers for Letters
 ====================================

 How do we implement this shifting of the letters as code?
 We can do this by representing each letter as a number called an **ordinal**, and then adding or subtracting from this number to form a new ordinal (and a new letter).
-ASCII (pronounced “ask-ee” and stands for American Standard Code for Information Interchange) is a code that connects each character to **a number between 32 and 126**.
+ASCII (pronounced “ask-ee” and stands for American Standard Code for Information Interchange) is a code that **connects each character to a number between 32 and 126**.

-The capital letters “A” through “Z” have the ASCII numbers **65 through 90**.
-The lowercase letters “a” through “z” have the ASCII numbers **97 through 122**.
-The numeric digits “0” through “9” have the ASCII numbers **48 through 57**.
+The capital letters “A” through “Z” have the ASCII numbers 65 through 90.
+The lowercase letters “a” through “z” have the ASCII numbers 97 through 122.
+The numeric digits “0” through “9” have the ASCII numbers 48 through 57.

 So if you wanted to shift “A” by three spaces, you would do the following: